nicolasH/DisplayableCreator/src/java/net/niconomicon/tile/source/app/help/html/index.md

   saved.
 Clicking on it will popup the save/edit dialog (see bellow).
 - Clicking on the _eye icon_ will activate the displayable viewer window, loading it with the selected displayable.
-- Clicking on the _x icon_ allows you to remove the displayable from the list. if the displayable is unsaved, removing it from the list will remove it from its temporary place on your hard drive.
+- Clicking on the _x icon_ allows you to remove the displayable or queued image from the list.
+If the displayable is unsaved, removing it from the list will remove it from its temporary place on your hard drive.

 ## The Edit / Save dialog